top of page

 The Easiest Way To Know If You Have A Real Business Strategy

 We’ve all heard that “the essence of strategy is choosing what not to do.”
 I have a simple and easy way to apply this idea, making it a pressure test to help you spot a true strategy from a false one.
 You must be able to say “NO, I won’t do this” in order to have a bona fide strategy.
 Let me explain.
 If you were a hospital, you wouldn’t be able to say “No, patient safety is NOT a priority.”
 Every hospital has patient safety as a critical, table stakes priority.
 Therefore, it’s not a strategy, because it’s not differentiated from any others hospitals.
 ALL hospitals should have patient safety as a focus, so it doesn’t pass muster as a true strategy.
+This hospital example illustrates one of the most widespread bad strategies out there; labeling what everyone already does in your industry, and perhaps must do as, as part of your strategy.

 Sometimes a look at what to avoid helps strengthen your vision for what you need to do.

-Examination Of What Makes A Bad Strategy
+Examination Of What Makes Good Strategy Become Bad Strategy

 Bad strategy is not simply the absence of good strategy.
 It grows out of specific misconceptions and leadership dysfunctions.
 Once you develop the ability to detect bad strategy, you will dramatically improve your effectiveness at judging, influencing, and creating strategy.